hashicorp/terraform-provider-aws/website/docs/r/appconfig_hosted_configuration_version.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `arn` - The Amazon Resource Name (ARN) of the AppConfig  hosted configuration version.
+* `arn` - The ARN of the AppConfig  hosted configuration version.
 * `id` - The AppConfig application ID, configuration profile ID, and version number separated by a slash (`/`).
 * `version_number` - The version number of the hosted configuration.